 Moody’s international speaking took him to the British Isles.
 There he preached in a little chapel pastored by Frederic Brotherton Meyer.
 Moody told the story of his Sunday School teacher who went to every student in his class and led each of them to Christ.
 That message changed Pastor Meyer's ministry, inspiring him to become an evangelist as well.

-Over the years Meyer came to America.
-While speaking in Northfield, MA a young man heard Meyer say, "If you are not willing to give up everything for Christ, are you willing to be made willing?"
-That remark led J. Wilbur Chapman to respond to God’s call on his life
+Years later, Meyer came to America.
+While he was speaking in Northfield, MA a young man heard Meyer say, "If you are not willing to give up everything for Christ, are you willing to be made willing?"
+That remark led J. Wilbur Chapman to respond to God’s call on his life.

 Chapman went on to become one of the most effective evangelists of his time.
 A volunteer by the name of Billy Sunday helped set up his crusades and learned how to preach by watching Chapman.
-Sunday eventually took over Chapman's ministry becoming one of the most dynamic evangelists of this century leading thousands to Christ.
+Sunday eventually took over Chapman's ministry, becoming one of the most dynamic evangelists of the 20th century, leading thousands to Christ.

 Inspired by a 1924 Billy Sunday crusade, a group of Christians in Charlotte, NC dedicated themselves to reaching their city for Christ.
 The group invited the evangelist Mordecai Ham to hold a series of evangelistic meetings.
-A lanky 16 year old sat in the crowd one evening, spellbound by the message of the white-haired preacher.
+A lanky 16-year-old sat in the crowd one evening, spellbound by the message of the white-haired preacher.
 Night after night the teen came and finally went forward to trust Christ.
 That teenager was Billy Graham.

-Billy Graham has communicated the gospel to more people than any other person in history (an estimated 2.2 billion).
+Billy Graham communicated the gospel to more people than any other person in history (an estimated 2.2 billion).
 It all started with a Sunday School teacher named Kimball.

 Can something like this happen today?
 Of course!
 God wants to use you to change the world.
-Pray for your “My 5” knowing God may just start a chain-reaction of changed lives through you.
+Pray for your “My 5” knowing God may just start a chain reaction of changed lives through you.

 Will